Camino de Santiago. Why Santiago de Compostela? Why St. James?

 Where exactly is Santiago de Compostela?
 It’s located in Galicia in the isolated north west of the Iberian Peninsula, an area that has always lent itself to mystery and fantasy.
 Often bathed in mists and rain, it is hilly and tree covered and edged by a wild, stormy coastline.

-Early on, it was populated by Celts, Druid-led worshippers of nature and believers in mystery and magic (including lycanthropy, the transformation of humans into werewolves).
+Early on, it was populated by Celts, worshippers of nature and believers in mystery, magic and witchcraft (including lycanthropy, the transformation of humans into werewolves).
 And as sun worshippers, the Celts would have noted, on this stretch of the turbulent Atlantic coast, the death of the sun followed by impenetrable darkness.
 The sight would have inspired considerable awe and wonder and prompted rituals to ensure the return of the sun.
 It seemed like the end of the world, a menacing concept the Romans captured in the words finis terrae (“the end of the earth”) from which we get the Galician location: (Cabo/Cape Finisterre, Cabo Fisterra in Galician).
 However, geography and climate alone are surely not sufficient in creating such an important and influential Christian pilgrim destination.
-We’ll return to this under Signiificance, below.
+We’ll return to this under Significance, below.

 Why St. James/ Santiago?